ArseneSapi/Mexico-Sales-Toys-Projects/README.md

 ```sql
    DESCRIBE products
 ```
 Product_cost and product_price columns should be INTEGER type or Decimal rather than TEXT.

--  To correct it, those columns should be transformed from Text type to Decimal type.
-But they content '$' sign, So we need first to remove this sign, otherwise conversion into DECIMAL or INT will fail
+To correct it, those columns should be transformed from Text type to Decimal type.
+But they content '$' sign, So we need first to remove this sign, otherwise conversion into DECIMAL or INT will fail.

--  Remove '$' sign by remplacing it with space with the following query.
+Remove '$' sign by remplacing it with space with the following query.
 ```sql
    UPDATE  products
    SET Product_Cost = REPLACE(Product_Cost,'$',' ')